Breaking Down 3 Mpox Myths

 As you're planning for back-to-school, vacations, and other gatherings, practice good personal hygiene, consider packing alcohol-based hand sanitizer, and avoid wearing minimal clothing in crowded group settings.

-WastewaterSCAN is a nationwide initiative between Stanford University and Emory University that looks for both COVID-19 and monkeypox in wastewater.
-Marlene Wolfe, an environmental microbiologist and epidemiologist at Emory who is working within the initiative, said, "We don't have any expectations or concerns about monkeypox spreading through drinking water."
+WastewaterSCAN is a nationwide initiative between Stanford University and Emory University that looks for both COVID-19 and mpox in wastewater.
+Marlene Wolfe, an environmental microbiologist and epidemiologist at Emory who is working within the initiative, said, "We don't have any expectations or concerns about mpox spreading through drinking water."

 Drinking water goes through an extensive treatment process, and its source is separate from wastewater.
 Public water systems treat the source of people's drinking water, which is either surface water or ground water, so debris and bacteria are removed long before you fill your glass at the kitchen sink.

-Myth 3: Monkeypox is a sexually transmitted disease.
+Myth 3: Mpox is a sexually transmitted disease.

 Virus outbreaks don't come with instruction booklets attached.
 But with the help of public health experts and dedicated researchers, we have ways to defend ourselves from getting sick.